FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 As noted above, all weatherization projects are combined with electrical panel upgrades for a total project cap of $1,200 per year.
 This means that, for example, you could claim $600 on a subpanel to enable a heat pump to be installed, and also claim $600 towards insulation.

 25C Energy Efficient Home Improvement Credit is limited to $2,000 per year for heat pump water heater installations, and there is a $3,200 yearly cap for all 25C tax credits combined.
+All 25C tax credits expired on Dec.
+31, 2025.

 Tax credit limitations